Research Professor and Extension Specialist

 Elber Arroyo, originally from Huntington Park, California, graduated from the University of Southern California with a Bachelors in Social Science, emphasis in Psychology.
 Upon completion of his undergraduate studies, Elber joined Teach For America - Massachusetts, where he spent the next two years at New Bedford High School working as a Math Teacher.
 He is currently attending Boston University, where he is working on his Masters in Education: Curriculum and Teaching.
 Elber now works as the Program Coordinator for ¡Unidos Se Puede!, overseeing the day-to-day operations for the program.

-David Casas is a Success Coach for ¡Unidos Se Puede! where he works as a mentor for students at Rogers Junior High School.
+David, a former success coach, is the event coordinator for Unidos Se Puede!
+David works with various community partners and other organizations to produce events that will be a benefit and resource for the Latino community.
 David graduated from Chihuahua State University with a degree in Marketing and Graphic Design.
 He is currently he is working on his masters in Theological Studies at the Southwestern Baptist Theological Seminary.

 Vivian, a former Success Coach, is the Field Coordinator for ¡Unidos Se Puede!
 Vivian, born and raised in San Antonio, Texas, moved to Tulsa in 2009 to attend Oral Roberts University where she graduated with a Bachelor’s and Masters in Theology.
 Outside of the program, Vivian is part of the music team at Iglesia Hispana Victory where she plays drums.
 She loves working with the Latino community and being a resource to those that need help.